RTG22/RTG22/README.md

-We are Research&Technology group of 22nd Bahman school.
+We are Research&Technology Group of 22nd Bahman School.

 <!---
 RTG22/RTG22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.